johrenberger/eir-workflow/README.md

 # EIR Domain 3 runtime

+Execution Intent Representation (EIR).
+It’s the runtime-neutral intermediate representation we defined between a human objective and the execution system:

 An offline-first, SQLite-backed implementation of the supplied EIR v1.0 Domain 3 research test.
 It does not contain or hard-code the 2025 FOMC answer.

 ```bash